kevin-cortina/Note-Taker/README.md

   No installation is needed to access the application.

   ## Usage
+  The purpose of this application is to offer easy note taking abilities to ts user.
+This application simplifies that task for users to offer a 4 step process to adding, removing, or editing their notes.

   ## Contributing
   Do not contribute to this application.
 Thank you.